jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Use `--verify-hostname=false` argument to bypass this validation.
 If used, HAProxy will provide the certificate declared in the `secretName` ignoring if the certificate is or is not valid.

 ---

+## --version

+Show release information about the ingress controller.

+---